 HMS Anson left Falmouth on Christmas Eve, to join the patrols blockading the French Channel ports.
 But on running into a gale turned back to seek shelter.
 When it was realised the land ahead was The Lizard – not Falmouth, the Captain (Lydiard) tried to sail his vessel out of the trap it was now in, but continued to be blown towards the shore.
-When the anchors failed to hold an attempt was made to run the Anson ashore – unfortunately hitting one of many rocky reefs and going broadside on 100m away from the shoreline.
+When the anchors failed to hold an attempt was made to run the Anson ashore – unfortunately hitting one of many rocky reefs and going broadside 100 metres away from the shoreline.
 Anson ground to a mast-snapping halt broadside to the shore.
-The mainmast toppled on to the beach and made a bridge, and some men escaped across it.
+The mainmast toppled onto the beach and made a bridge, and some men escaped across it.
 Lydiard, however, died in the surf on the beach – as did 190 out of the 330 men aboard.

-Henry Trengrouse of Helston was the inventor of the rocket line apparatus that fired a rope to stricken ships on the rocks, and enabled the crew to be taken off.
-This picture shows the Rocket launching device which carried that all important first line to a stricken vessel to enable the buoy to be set up to save a great many distressed folk down the years.
-The four wheeled apparatus carrier initially required its cart to be horse drawn to locations plus then the inevitable manoeuvring into a suitable position by a fit crew.
-That 'Breeches Buoy' which would be hauled to & from a vessel can be seen held by the chap at the lower left of the pic.
+Henry Trengrouse of Helston witnessed the stranding of the Anson.
+He was so shocked by seeing sailors die only feet from safety that he determined that people watching from the shore should be able to offer more help.
+Later that year, he invented the musket-fired rocket lifeline, the forerunner of the rocket apparatus of today.
+It fired a rope to stricken ships on the rocks and enabled the crew to be taken off.
+This picture shows the rocket launching device which carried that all-important first line to a stricken vessel to enable the buoy to be set up to save a great many distressed folks over the years.
+The four-wheeled apparatus carrier initially required its cart to be horse-drawn to locations plus then the inevitable manoeuvring into a suitable position by a fit crew.
+That 'Breeches Buoy' which would be hauled to and from a vessel can be seen held by the chap at the lower left of the pic.